-- Thursday at 9 PM ET.
-Review current week's material: discussion of key points, best approaches to assignment, examples, etc. The first Thursday Live Classroom will be on Thursday, January 25, 2018.
-Module 1 material will be covered during the Live Classroom on Saturday, January 20, 2018. - Saturday at Noon ET.
-Presentation and/or discussion on key points related to that week's work based on student requests/feedback, articles the professor sees, or "special lectures".
-The first Saturday Live Classroom will be on Saturday, January 20, 2018.
+- Saturday at 12:00 PM (noon) ET Review current week's material: discussion of key points, best approaches to assignment, examples, etc. The first Saturday Live Classroom will be on Saturday, January 15. - Tuesday at 8:30 PM ET.
+Presentation and/or discussion on key topics related to that week's work based on student requests/feedback, articles the professor sees, or "special lectures".
+The first Tuesday Live Classroom will be on Tuesday, January 18. - The Professor will do a course review and answer questions in preparation for the final exam two different times (covering the same material).
+The first course review will be on Wednesday, February 23 at 8:30 PM ET and the second on Saturday, February 26 at 12:00 PM (noon) ET.

-Students who make exceptional contributions to their classmates' learning in the Live Classroom sessions can earn extra credit.
+Live Classroom participation is optional, but students who make exceptional contributions to their classmates' learning in the Live Classroom sessions can earn extra credit.